End-to-End Inverse Designed Single-Layered Metasurface for High-Compression Snapshot RGB-Achromatic Full-Stokes Polarization Imaging: Method

-The MLP-based surrogate model characterizes the responses of the subwavelength unitcells (meta-atoms) of the metasurface corresponding in the RGB-achromatic case\cite{li2022inverse, Pestourie2023}.
-As shown in Fig. \ref{fig1}a, each meta-atom consists of a $\text{TiO}_2$ rectangular nanopillar on a $\text{SiO}_2$ substrate.
-The refractive indices of $\text{TiO}_2$ and $\text{SiO}_2$ are taken as 2.55 and 1.45, respectively\cite{sacchi2025silica}.
-The nanopillar height is fixed at 0.8 $\mu$m for ease of fabrication, whereas the in-plane geometrical parameters, namely the length $a$, width $b$, and rotation angle $\theta$, are treated as degrees of freedom.
-The parameters $a$ and $b$ are varied within the range of 0.05--0.4 $\mu$m, and $\theta$ is swept from $0^{\circ}$ to $90^{\circ}$.
-The unit-cell period is fixed at 0.4 $\mu$m to suppress higher-order diffraction.
+The MLP-based surrogate model characterizes the responses of the subwavelength unit cells of the metasurface ($512\times 512$, pitch = 0.4 $\mathrm{\mu}$m) in the RGB-achromatic case\cite{li2022inverse, Pestourie2023}.
+As shown in Figure \ref{fig1}a, each unit cell consists of a $\text{TiO}_2$ rectangular nanopillar on a $\text{SiO}_2$ substrate \cite{sacchi2025silica}.
+The nanopillar height $h$ is fixed at 0.8 $\mathrm{\mu}$m for ease of fabrication, whereas the in-plane geometrical parameters, namely the length $a$, width $b$, and rotation angle $\theta$, are treated as degrees of freedom.
+The tunable parameters $a$ and $b$ are varied within the range of 0.05--0.35 $\mathrm{\mu}$m, and $\theta$ is swept from $0^{\circ}$ to $90^{\circ}$.
+The substrate height $d$ is fixed at 500 $\mathrm{\mu}$m, and the unit cell period $p$ is fixed at a subwavelength value of 0.4 $\mathrm{\mu}$m to suppress higher-order diffraction.

-For each meta-atom, the local polarization response is described by a $2\times 2$ complex Jones matrix under a complete polarization basis\cite{rubinjones}:
+For each meta-atom, the local polarization response is described by a $2\times 2$ complex Jones matrix \cite{rubinjones}:

-where the matrix elements encode the amplitude and phase response for orthogonal polarization components. $\phi_{x}$ and $\phi_{y}$ represent the phase shifts introduced along the nanopillar's principal axes, which are sensitive to $a$ and $b$.
+where $t_x$ and $t_y$ denote the amplitude transmission coefficients along the nanopillar's principal axes, and $\phi_x$ and $\phi_y$ represent the corresponding phase shifts.
+These amplitude and phase responses are determined by the in-plane geometrical parameters $a$ and $b$, as well as the wavelength $\lambda$.
+The rotation matrices $\bm{R}(\theta)$ and $\bm{R}(-\theta)$ transform the principal-axis response of the anisotropic nanopillar into the global polarization basis, allowing the resulting Jones matrix elements to describe polarization-dependent amplitude modulation, phase modulation, and polarization conversion.

-To generate the surrogate-model dataset, we perform full-wave electromagnetic simulations using the finite-difference time-domain (FDTD) solver in MEEP under the locally periodic approximation (LPA)\cite{oskooi2010meep, Pestourie2018chromatic}.
-LPA is widely used in the design of conventional metasurfaces comprised of nanopillars or nanofins, in which non-local coupling between adjacent meta-atoms is negligible\cite{lin2019topology, Pestourie:18, Chung2023Inverse, Bayati2020}.
-Two orthogonal linearly polarized incident fields, $[1,0]^{T}$ and $[0,1]^{T}$, are used to extract the complex Jones matrices at the RGB-achromatic case.
+To generate the dataset for the surrogate model, we perform full-wave electromagnetic simulations using the finite-difference time-domain (FDTD) solver in MEEP under the locally periodic approximation (LPA)\cite{oskooi2010meep, Pestourie2018chromatic}.
+LPA is widely used in the design of conventional metasurfaces comprised of nanopillars or nanofins, in which non-local coupling between adjacent meta-atoms is negligible\cite{lin2019topology, Pestourie2018chromatic, Chung2023Inverse}.
+Two orthogonal linearly polarized incident fields, $[1,0]^{T}$ and $[0,1]^{T}$, are used as unit excitations to determine the complex Jones matrices in the RGB-achromatic case.
 The resulting dataset establishes the mapping between meta-atom geometry and polarization response.